tliron/kplug/README.md

 Note that we specified a `preferredImplementation` in this example, but the exact semantics are domain-specific.
 For example, for some resource types all available plugins may be used, rather than just one selected implementation.
-Also note that we do not necessarily need a custom resource extension for a plugin to be used, as the base resource spec may be enough.
-Furthermore, a plugin may support multiple custom resource extensions.
-In other words, the extensions are not mapped one-to-one with plugins.
+Also note that we do not necessarily need a custom resource reference for a plugin to be used, as the base resource spec may be enough.
+Furthermore, a plugin may support multiple custom resource references.
+In other words, the references are not mapped one-to-one with plugins.

 Now let's walk through the example: